Search engine optimisation (SEO)

 The key point in all of these changes is relevancy.
 In this sense it refers to what is relevant to the person visiting a website.

 There are a number of ways that web publishers can assist search engines to properly index your web pages.
-They are 'Page titles', 'Description meta tags' and the page 'URL'.
+These are outlined below.

 This is the first thing a user sees when conducting a search.
 They also appear as tabs at the top of the web browser.
 Best practices for page titles include: